moleguaco99/FD-KotlinJS-POCApp/README.md

 ### Writing components

-The React components defined with Kotlin/JS, may be defined as follows:
+The React components written with Kotlin/JS, may be defined as follows:

 ```kotlin
 import react.*